 Tips on Staying Safe During the COVID-19 Outbreak by a Doctor

 COVID-19 is a reality now and cannot be wished away.
-We are inching to stage 3 faster than what we initially reckoned.
+We are inching towards second wave faster than what we initially reckoned.

 It is only the tip of the proverbial iceberg that has been reported because we do not have enough kits to make testing for the virus more widely implemented.